iisc-seal/droidracer/readme-droidRacer.txt

    truncated trace.
 Trace seen may shoot up the limit by a couple of operations as coordination has to be brought between multiple threads to stop trace generation. specified number of events will still be triggered before the test run exits.
+   If you do not want to prematurely truncate the trace set this line to 0.

+   line 8: specify an email address.
+This email address will be used to fill out a textbox expecting an email address.

+   line 9: specify the password to be used for any login required for the app to be tested.
+If the app does not need any login credentials you can supply some dummy text.

+   line 10: specify a phone number to be filled in any contact related textbox.

+   line 11: specify a text that will be used as a default text to fill out any textbox with no particular input format.

    E.g:
    com.android.music